 While Siu Nim Tau develops proper structure, stance, centerline, hand-eye coordination, chi (aka qi) development, body unity and the power of proper intent, Chum Kiu adds and develops three more energies.
 These are forward momentum, pulling momentum and turning momentum.
 These energies add significant power to all Wing Chun techniques though coordinated movement of the body along both linear and circular paths.
 Practicing Chum Kiu will lead to a heightened awareness and understanding of the ways in which these movements enhance and magnify natural body power: chi.
-The nature of this form is to train your body balance by playing the form.
+The nature of this form is to train your body balance and hand and foot coordination by playing the form.
 The more you practice this form, the better your balance will be.
 Chum Kiu brings one to a greater

 understanding of the Wing Chun system.

 This form has a nickname “GOW GUP SAU” which means “Emergency Hands,” the 911 of Wing Chun.
 This is appropriate because Biu Chee techniques are used to recover from a loss of centerline control, loss of balance, loss of structure, or dealing against multiple attackers.
 Biu Chee trains our hands to go back to the centerline, just as the compass points to North; hence another name for the form is “Standard Compass.”